bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Github-Repositories-That-Will-Teach-You-How-To-Code-For-Free.md

 -   <span id="6602">means that the item is recommended but can be omitted in some particular situations.</span>
 -   <span id="dfe3">means that the item is highly recommended and can eventually be omitted in some really particular cases.
 Some elements, if omitted, can have bad repercussions in terms of performance or SEO.</span>
--   <span id="9420">means that the item can’t be omitted by any reason.
+-   <span id="9420">means that the item can't be omitted by any reason.
 You may cause a dysfunction in your page or have accessibility or SEO issues.
 The testing priority needs to be on these elements first.</span>

 Some resources possess an emoticon to help you understand which type of content / help you may find on the checklist: